galeksandrp/magisk-modules-repo/README.md

 # Magisk Modules Alt Repo (mirror)
 - This repository stores modules for [MRepo](https://github.com/ya0211/MRepo).
-- This is not an officially supported [Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo).
+- This is a mirror of [Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo).

 ## Use in MRepo
 ```